The 2019 Women’s World Cup has been the best promoted and most watched in the tournament’s history.

 The case is likely to drag on into 2020 and possibly beyond.

 The way some people have reacted to the recent coverage of the women’s game, you’d be forgiven for thinking that our state broadcaster bumped the Champions League final to show Cameroon versus New Zealand in Group E of the Women’s World Cup.

 I certainly can’t claim to be a fanatic when it comes to women’s football.
-Given the choice, I’d prefer to watch a top men’s game and unless they had a vested interest in a particular women’s game, I think most people would feel the same.
-But luckily for soccer fans it’s not always a case of either-or.
+Like most male supporters, I watch a lot more men’s football.
+But luckily for soccer fans, it’s not always a case of either-or.
 There’s not much else on at the moment (besides Love Island) so if you want to take in some of the Women’s World Cup, you can.